 A continuation of Conversational Spanish 1, this is a predominantly project-based course.
 Students will review the basics and add to their repertoire of everyday phrases on a variety of topics and situations.
 There will be a focus on culture and comparing cultures of Spanish speaking countries to their own.
+Students will demonstrate their knowledge on these topics through projects and creation of portfolios which will build on each other throughout the year.
 Some topics of focus will include school supplies and subjects, travel and transportation, shopping, and food.
+Enrollment in this course requires permission from the Office of Student Support Services.

-\Enrollment in this course requires permission from the Office of Student Support Services.
+PHYSICAL EDUCATION & HEALTH

-711 PHYSICAL EDUCATION 1
+711 PHYSICAL EDUCATION 1 (Grades 9-12)

-(Grades 9-12) .5 Credit
+.5 Credit